-Values Meaning Swap Floppy Drive Enabled This will swap floppy A and B. Most systems not even have 2 floppy drives, so this item is irrelevant.
-Disable Floppy A and B are not swapped Boot-up Floppy Seek Enabled The BIOS will test whether the floppy has 40 or 80 tracks during boot up.
-All new floppy drives are 80 tracks.
-Disabled The BIOS will not test the amount of tracks.
-The BIOS will not test the amount of tracks.
+Values Meaning Swap Floppy Drive Enabled This will swap floppy A and B. Most systems r floppy drives, so this item is irrelevant.
+Disabled Floppy A and B are not swapped This will swap floppy A and B. Most systems not even have 2 floppy drives, so this item is irrelevant.
+Floppy A and B are not swapped The BIOS will test whether the floppy has 40 or 80 tracks during boot up.
+All new floppy drives are 80 tracks. Гюрру Зеек Disabled The BIOS will not test the amount of tracks.